Skip to main content

 Verdict

-FreshBooks earns our Best Overall recommendation for 2026.
+FreshBooks earns our Best for Freelancers & Invoicing pick.
 For its target audience — freelancers and small service businesses — no other platform matches its invoicing UX, time tracking integration, and overall ease of use.
 The AI features are practical without being gimmicky, the pricing is fair for what you get, and the 3.9/5 Trustpilot score suggests a customer experience dramatically better than QuickBooks' 1.1/5.
+It lands mid-board on our overall weighted score — thinner integrations and plan-tier client limits hold it back — but for solo and service businesses built around billing, it remains the one to beat.

 The client limit tiers and lack of built-in payroll are legitimate drawbacks, but for the majority of freelancers and small service teams, these trade-offs are acceptable.
 Start with the Lite plan if you have 5 or fewer clients, and upgrade as you grow.